hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-2.md

 <div style='text-align: justify;'>
-Considering the favorable outcome obtained from sputtering silver onto TPU, this work was also tested on fabric, and the result is depicted in Fig.9.
+Considering the favorable outcome obtained from sputtering silver onto TPU, this work was also tested on fabric, and the result is depicted in Fig. 9.
  <br>
   <br>
 </div>